AlbertoMontalesi/AlbertoMontalesi.github.io/_posts/2018-03-26-ES6#1-var-let-const.md

 `var` can be accessed **before** they are defined, but we can't access their **value**.
 `let` and `const` can't be accessed **before we define them**.

-This happens because `var` are subject to **hoisting** which means that they are processed before any code is executed.
+This happens because `var` are subject to **hoisting**, which means that they are processed before any code is executed.
 Declaring a `var` anywhere is equivalent to **declaring it at the top**.
 This is why we can still access the `var` but we can't yet see its content, hence the `undefined` result.

 ---